Dichterliebe: Song cycle

 Das Buch der Lieder was given its second edition, with preface from Paris, in 1837, the songs were composed in 1840, and the first edition of Dichterliebe was published in two volumes by Peters, in Leipzig, in 1844.
+In the original 1840 version with the 20 songs (originally dedicated to Felix Mendelssohn Bartholdy), the cycle had the following, longer title: "Gedichte von Heinrich Heine – 20 Lieder und Gesänge aus dem Lyrischen Intermezzo im Buch der Lieder ("Poetry by Heinrich Heine – 20 Lyrics and Songs from the Lyric Intermezzo in the Book of Songs")".

 Though Schumann originally set 20 songs to Heine's poems, only 16 of the 20 were included in the first edition.
 Dein Angesicht (Heine no. 5) is one of the omitted items.
 Auf Flügeln des Gesanges, On Wings of Song (Heine no 9), is best known from a setting by Felix Mendelssohn.

+The famed introduction to the first song, Im wunderschönen Monat Mai, is a direct quotation from Clara Wieck-Schumann's Piano Concerto in A minor (1835).
+It comes from the third beat of measure 30 through the second beat of measure 34 of the second movement.
+Robert uses the same key, same melodic pattern, similar accompaniment textures, tempo and rhythmic patterns in measures 1 through 4 of the opening to Dichterliebe.

 The poems' very natural, almost hypersensitive affections are mirrored in Schumann's settings, with their miniaturist chromaticism and suspensions.
 The poet's love is a hothouse of nuanced responses to the delicate language of flowers, dreams and fairy tales.
 Schumann adapts the poems' text to his needs, sometimes repeating phrases and often rewording a line to supply the desired cadence.
 Dichterliebe is therefore an integral artistic work apart from the Lyrisches Intermezzo, though derived from and inspired by it.
 Schubert's selection of lyrics for his Heine songs sought different themes.

 Although often associated with the male voice, Dichterliebe was dedicated to the soprano Wilhelmine Schröder-Devrient, so the precedent for performance by female voice is primary.
 The first complete public recital of the work in London was given by Harry Plunket Greene, accompanied from memory by Leonard Borwick, on 11 January 1895 at London's St James's Hall.